 You are here

-For more information, please visit our Annual Conference 2018 websites.
+For more information, please visit our respective Annual Conference websites.

 The Annual Conference 2016 was co-organized by the HKJCDPRI and the Hong Kong College of Community Medicine (HKCCM).
 The HKCCM is committed to advocate principles and practice of community medicine, with a focus on disaster prevention and community health promotion for over 25 years.

-The 1-day conference touched upon 5 building blocks towards a resilient health system and attracted 25 speakers and over 300 participants.
+The one-day conference touched upon five building blocks towards a resilient health system and attracted 25 speakers and over 320 participants.
 A wide spectrum of stakeholders from multiple sectors grasped this golden opportunity to exchange knowledge and enhance communication with each other.

 Co-organised by the HKJCDPRI and the Hong Kong College of Emergency Medicine (HKCEM), the 3-day event successfully brought together 61 speakers and over 300 participants from a wide range of backgrounds including government representatives, healthcare professionals, NGO practitioners and academics working in the field of disaster preparedness and response.